 A Madison County jury rendered a verdict in favor of 79-year-old Lucille Devers, a resident of an assisted living facility, in the amount of $5.35 million dollars, for injuries she suffered in a horrifying fire ant attack.

 Ms. Devers called her daughter one hot summer day and told her she had “stickers in her legs.”
-Subsequent events revealed that Ms. Devers was attacked by fire ants, an event which was not disclosed to her family by the assisted living facility.
+Subsequent events revealed that Ms. Devers was attacked by fire ants, an event which had not been disclosed to her family by the assisted living facility.

-A thorough investigation also revealed that the company responsible for controlling pests at the facility, Terminix, performed its duties negligently.
+A thorough investigation also revealed that Terminix, the company responsible for controlling pests at the facility, had negligently performed its duties.

-Multi-Million Dollar Confidential Settlement Against Trucking Company 12/10/18
+Multi-Million Dollar Confidential Settlement Against Trucking Company & Auto Maker Due to Wrongful Death

-Eight Million Dollar Settlement in Medical Testing Negligence Case
+$8 Million Dollar Settlement in Medical Testing Negligence

 Man Receives $7.25 Million Dollars From Car Crash